MushroomRL/mushroom-rl/CONTRIBUTING.md

 Implementing new algorithms
 ---------------------------
-Every algorithm in Mushroom must extend the ``Agent`` interface.
-If the algorithm belongs to a class of algorithms already implemented in Mushroom, then we expect the author to extend the appropriate interface.
+Every algorithm in MushroomRL must extend the ``Agent`` interface.
+If the algorithm belongs to a class of algorithms already implemented in MushroomRL, then we expect the author to extend the appropriate interface.
 If new policies or new parameter types are needed, please extend the corresponding base classes.
-Using other Mushroom modules (e.g. ``Regressor``, ``Features``) is highly encouraged.
+Using other MushroomRL modules (e.g. ``Regressor``, ``Features``) is highly encouraged.
 Together with the algorithm, you must provide an example and a test case.
-Every algorithm matching our standard of code and scientific quality and providing the example and the test, will be merged in Mushroom.
+Every algorithm matching our standard of code and scientific quality and providing the example and the test, will be merged in MushroomRL.
 It is encouraged to include the citation to the paper describing the algorithm in the docstring of the class.

 Proposing improvements